Florida islands where you feel like an explorer

 Instead, we have gators and ancient cypress trees because Hontoon is an island in the St. Johns River just outside Deland.

-While it feels remote and ancient, Hontoon is probably the easiest wild island in Florida to reach.
+While it feels remote and ancient, Hontoon Island is probably the easiest wild island in Florida to reach.
 The Florida State Park system operates a free electric-boat shuttle that buzzes the 500 feet across the St. Johns every few minutes.

-Hontoon is a terrific refuge for camping or a stay in a rustic cabin and as a base for a kayaking or canoe trip.
+Hontoon Island is a terrific refuge for camping or a stay in a rustic cabin and as a base for a kayaking or canoe trip.
 The paddle around the island is 10 miles filled with birds and wildlife, past ancient cypress and oak trees.

-The cabins at Hontoon are similar to those on Cayo Costa –small and rustic, sort of like camping but with a guaranteed place to stay dry and no need for a tent.
+The cabins at Hontoon Island are similar to those on Cayo Costa –small and rustic, sort of like camping but with a guaranteed place to stay dry and no need for a tent.

-Like our other wild islands, Hontoon has no cars and parking lots, so the campgrounds and cabin sites are lovely, located in a shady hammock secluded from the busy waterfront.
+Like our other wild islands in Florida, Hontoon has no cars and parking lots, so the campgrounds and cabin sites are lovely, located in a shady hammock secluded from the busy waterfront.

-Hontoon State Park has excellent hiking trails plus a playground for kids and a small museum.
+Hontoon Island State Park has excellent hiking trails plus a playground for kids and a small museum.
 It would make an excellent day-trip too.
 The ideal season would be fall to spring.

 Here’s more about visiting Hontoon Island State Park.

 The Dry Tortugas are like a vision – 70 miles west off Key West in the middle of the clear turquoise Gulf Waters, a huge brick fort appears on the horizon, surrounded by islands of white sand.

 The national park isn’t cheap to reach.
 (You can find deals in the off-season, but expect to pay $180 for the ferry from Key West) to reach and it’s almost impossible to get reservations on the only ferry.
-But it’s worth the time and effort to visit here once, and I believe the real experience involves camping at least one night under dark skies that glitter with more stars than I’ve ever seen.
+But it’s worth the time and effort to visit this Florida island once, and I believe the real experience involves camping at least one night under dark skies that glitter with more stars than I’ve ever seen.